-The latest KMS oil pressure sensor is the 1010 kPa sensor (01-01-07-1010).
-This sensor, and all other types of pressure sensor, can be calibrated in the 'User defined' section by setting the offset and gain.
-See the KMS oil pressure sensor 1010kpa for more information.
+The KMS oil pressure sensor is the 1010 kPa sensor (part number KSE.02.010) This sensor, and all other types of pressure sensors, can be calibrated here by setting the offset and gain.
+See the KMS oil pressure sensor 1010kpa manual for more information.